 Pastor Onqué currently serves as Pastor of St. Luke Missionary Baptist Church, a 98 year old historic church on the south side of Chicago.
-He has served in this capacity for 12 years.
-Under his leadership the church has grown tremendously both spiritual and numerically.
-Pastor Onque’ has a passion for teaching and preaching the Word of God.
-Pastor Onque’ is very civically and socially conscious.
-He serves on several community boards and commissions and realizes that volunteering his time in community efforts is an integral part of his ministry.
-He is currently the President of the Congress of Christian Education Department of the Salem Baptist District Association of Chicago and Vicinity.
-He currently serves as the Treasurer of Baptist General State Convention of Illinois.
-Pastor Onque’ also serves as a commissioner for African American Families Commission for the State of Illinois.
+Over the past 12 years under his leadership, the church has grown tremendously.
+He serves on several community boards because volunteering his time to community efforts is an integral part of his ministry.
+He is currently the President of the Congress of Christian Education Department of the Salem Baptist District Association of Chicago and Vicinity, Treasurer of Baptist General State Convention of Illinois, and a commissioner for African American Families Commission for the State of Illinois.

 Rev. Brian Sauder is President and Executive Director of Faith in Place and Faith in Place Action Fund.
 His passion for environmental justice motivates his work fundraising to grow the vision of Faith in Place.
 Rev. Sauder received his B.S. from the University of Illinois in Natural Resources and Environmental Sciences, M.A. in Religion from Urbana Theological Seminary, and M.B.A. from the University of Illinois.
 Rev. Sauder is ordained by the Mennonite Church U.S.A. and worships with Chicago Community Mennonite Church in East Garfield Park.

 All Faith in Place staff support the Faith in Place Action Fund as needed.
 The five staff listed below serve in leadership in for the Faith in Place Action Fund to provide direction for advancing our mission.